Cleaning Rugs: Should You Hire a Professional or Do It Yourself?

 If you opt to clean the rug yourself, you’re going to have to set aside a few hours of your weekend to accomplish the job.
 Rugs are heavy and it can be a hassle to remove it from the house to whack the dirt off.
 And that’s not even counting the hours you’ll need to educate yourself about the various cleaning products and processes needed for your specific material.

-Meanwhile, electing to hire a professional does come with its own perks.
+Meanwhile, electing to hire a professional cleaning does come with its own perks.
 Chief among them is the type of service you’ll receive for your rugs.

 A rug cleaning company has extensive knowledge about the various solutions that are needed by a specific material.
 They’ll know the types of solutions that can be used to treat certain stains and can remove them without damaging the rug.